 Kitten care 101: essential kitten care pet items to have in your home

 Pet care is an essential part of being a responsible pet owner, and a kitten care 101 guide wouldn’t be complete without it!
 Additionally, it’s not always easy to plan for what you need in order to keep your new pet happy and healthy, especially if you are a first-time kitten owner.

 Dr. Wilde weights in on key necessary pet care items to consider –

 Keep a brush available to use.
 There are multiple kinds, from bristle to slicker to matt busters and silicone.
 Your feline friend will certainly have a preference.
-Brushing your cat’s fur can help reduce shedding, distribute oils, and can prevent matting of fur.
+Also, brushing your cat’s fur can help reduce shedding, distribute oils, and can prevent matting of the fur.